bytebrainai/bytebrain/README.md

 1. The current implementation of ByteBrain Server depends on modified version of Langchain AI which enables us to have Multi-tenancy support.
 I've created a pull request for this change [here](https://github.com/langchain-ai/langchain/pull/14174).
-2. Currently, the some tables in this module are stored in a separate database, which is not ideal.
-We need to integrate theses tables in one database.
+2. Currently, some tables in this module are stored in a separate database, which is not ideal.
+We need to integrate these tables in one database.
 3.T  he customization of chatbot's prompt template not completed yet and needs more work.